 In the footsteps of the World Cup skiers – the training and race tracks of the stars of Ski amadé

-The women’s Alpine combined and Super G takes place every 2 years in Zauchensee (next time: 11th - 12th January 2020).
+The women’s Alpine combined and Super G takes place every two years in Zauchensee.
 A special feature here is the enormously steep start of the slope, which at its steepest point is 70% and is one of the main reasons why it is so loved by the best speed-women in the world.

 Teams from different countries, but mainly the ÖSV women and men’s teams use the World Cup slopes to perfectly prepare themselves for the winter World Cup.
 The Reiteralm’s special highlight for many ski fans is that they can watch the ski stars during their training and possibly even get an autograph or a selfie with one of the stars.
 Did you know that in the space of 11 months, 5 World Cups were held here?
 That’s a world record!